THE ULTIMATE GUIDE: HOW TO BEST SPEND ONE DAY IN PISA

 If you have hired a car and are heading to Pisa for a day trip then note there are a couple of car parks that you can pay to park in, one of which is right behind the Campo de Miracoli.
 There are also larger car parks which are situated on the outskirts of the city Discover car park options in Pisa .

-Be-lavie Tip: If youโre using Pisa as a base and have hired a car then its good to note that many of the historic streets in Pisa, are not permitted for non-residents to park.
+Be-lavie Tip: If you’re using Pisa as a base and have hired a car then its good to note that many of the historic streets in Pisa, do not allow non-residents to park.
 This is referred to as ZTL, zones of restricted circulation, situated in Italian cities that have historic centres.
 If you enter these by accident, you may well get a big fine so do check with your accommodation before booking anything.

 Find your ideal Tuscany road trip car with Europcar